idiomatic-go/motif/README.md

 Motif was inspired to capitalize on the Go language for application development.
 Determining the patterns, or motifs, that need to be employed, is critical for writing clear idiomatic Go code.
 This YouTube video [Edward Muller - Go Anti-Patterns][emuller], does an excellent job of framing idiomatic go.
 [Robert Griesemer - The Evolution of Go][rgriesemer] also presents an important analogy between Go packages and LEGO® bricks.
 Reviewing the Go standard library packaging structure provides a blueprint for an application architecture, and underscores how essential package design is for idiomatic Go.
 Package dependencies also need to be obsessively managed.
-Rob Pike lists an important deign goal relating copying to dependency in [Go Proverbs][rpike].
-Larger dependencies can be imported for test to insure that the copied code is correct.
+Rob Pike lists an important deign goal relating copying to dependency in [Go Proverbs][rpike], #8.
+Larger dependencies can be imported for test only to insure that the copied code is correct.

 With the release of Go generics, a new paradigm has emerged: [templates][tutorialspoint].
 Templates are not new, having been available in  C++ since 1991, and have become a standard through the work of teams like [boost][boost].
 I prefer the term templates over generics, as templates are a paradigm, and generics connotes a class of implementations.
 What follows is a description of the packages in Motif, highlighting specific patterns and template implementations.